Scott3142/python-programming/codelabs/part-6.md

 Duration: 01:00:00

 ### What you'll learn
-* Can tell about some issues caused by software bugs.
+* You can explain about some issues caused by software bugs.
-* You know what a stack trace is, the steps taken in troubleshooting, and can give textual test inputs to a Scanner.
+* You know what a stack trace is, the steps taken in troubleshooting, and can give textual test inputs to code.
 * You know what unit testing is all about and you can write unit tests.
 * You know about test-driven software development.